BitLegion/BitLegion/README.md

 <h2>🖖, I'm Pratyay Pandey</h2>
+Sorry if there's not much to see; a lot of my code is private!

-Here's what I'm up to these days:
+But here's what I'm up to these days:
-- Studying EECS and Math @ UC Berkeley
+- Studying EECS and Math/Stats @ UC Berkeley
 - Creating next-level neural network analytics @ Eregion

 Have a fun idea in mind?
 Feel free to reach out at p.pandey[at]berkeley.edu!